High-contrast random composites: homogenisation framework and new spectral phenomena: Preliminaries and problem setting

-\begin{remark} Another and perhaps more common approach to describing random media consists in taking $\Omega$ to be a subset of locally bounded Borel measures on $\mathbf{R}^d$, which additionally can be chosen so that it is a separable metric space (then appropriate $\sigma$-algebra is the Borel $\sigma$-algebra).
-Thus, a random material consisting of inclusions and a matrix can be seen as a random measure.
-The dynamical system is then defined using the stationarity property of the random measure, however, the ergodicity assumption does not follow from this construction and has to be made additionally.
-In fact, the ergodicity is not indispensable for a suitable version of the ergodic theorem to hold.
-Indeed, in the absence of ergodicity assumption the expectation on the right-hand side of \eqref{eq:birkhoff} has to be replaced by the conditional expectation.
-The ergodicity property in the classical (non-high-contrast) setting guarantees that the coefficients of the limit equation are deterministic.
+\begin{remark} Another, perhaps more common, approach to describing random media consists in taking $\Omega$ to be a set of locally bounded Borel measures on $\mathbf{R}^d$, which is chosen to be a separable metric space (so the corresponding $\sigma$-algebra consists of Borel sets).
+Thus, the medium comprising a matrix medium and inclusions can be seen as a random measure.
+The dynamical system is then defined using the stationarity property of this measure --- however, the assumption of ergodicity does not follow from this construction.
+In fact, ergodicity is not necessary for a suitable version of the ergodic theorem to hold.
+Indeed, in its absence the expectation on the right-hand side of \eqref{eq:birkhoff} has to be replaced by a conditional expectation.
+The ergodicity property in the classical moderate contrast setting guarantees that the coefficients of the limit equation are deterministic.
 In the case when ergodicity assumption is dropped, the coefficients of the limit equation are measurable with respect the $\sigma$-algebra of the invariant sets of the dynamical system.
 (Under the assumption of ergodicity this $\sigma$-algebra consists of sets of measure zero and one.)

-Point processes such as the Poisson process and the random parking model, used in the present work in the construction of examples of a random medium, are usually looked at as random measures in probability theory.
-A key benefit of this approach is that one can use Palm's theory (see \cite[Section 2.7, Section 2.8]{heid1}).
-This is especially useful in the analysis of random structures (see \cite{zhikov1}).
-In the present work we do not use Palm's theory, as we find the chosen framework sufficient for our purposes. \end{remark}
+Point processes such as the Poisson process and the random parking model, used in the present work in the construction of examples of a random medium, in probability theory are usually looked at as random measures.
+A key benefit of this approach is that one can use Palm's theory (see \cite[Section 2.10, Section 2.11]{heid1}), which is especially useful in the analysis of random structures (see \cite{zhikov1}).
+In the present work we do not use Palm's theory, as we find the adopted framework sufficient for our purposes. \end{remark}